The Meaning of Mariah Carey: Contents

-Plot summary
+Summary

-Carey witnessed violence in her family at a young age; fights occurred between her older brother Morgan and parents Alfred and Patricia.
-She used music as an escape from such situations and sang herself lullabies.
+Carey witnessed violent fights between her older brother Morgan and parents Alfred and Patricia at a young age.
+She used music as an escape and sang herself lullabies.
 Patricia and a childhood friend recognized Carey's vocal talent; their validation was her raison d'être.
-Immersed in music as a profession before she was a teenager, Carey was "learning the craft, sitting in on jam sessions with accomplished jazz musicians with [Patricia] and developing the skills of scatting and improvisation".
-Their mother-daughter relationship deteriorated, however, after Patricia warned Carey "you should only hope that one day you become half the singer I am".
-Carey was neglected as a child and her safety was disregarded by Patricia.
+The relationship deteriorated after Patricia warned Carey "you should only hope that one day you become half the singer I am".
+Carey was neglected and her safety was disregarded by Patricia.
 She felt inferior because of her unkempt matted hair and experiences with racism, including being called a nigger by a group of white girls.
-Her relationship with older sister Alison "was manipulation masquerading as love".
-She brought twelve-year-old Carey to a whorehouse and her pimp boyfriend kissed Carey at a drive-in theater.
-Alison also drugged Carey and gave her third-degree burns.
+Her older sister Alison brought twelve-year-old Carey to a whorehouse and her pimp boyfriend kissed Carey at a drive-in theater.
+Alison drugged Carey and gave her third-degree burns.

-After graduating from high school, Carey moved to New York City and began working with other musicians, including Brenda K. Starr, who introduced her to Tommy Mottola.
-Carey signed with his record label, and they entered a working relationship.
-Mottola began advancing romantic gestures, and she was attracted to him for the "sense of home" he provided.
+After graduating from high school, Carey moved to New York City.
+She began working with other artists such as Brenda K. Starr, who introduced her to record executive Tommy Mottola.
+Carey signed with his label, Columbia, and they entered a working relationship.
+Mottola advanced romantic gestures, and she was attracted to him for the "sense of home" he provided.
 Mottola was determined to marry her, and Carey agreed in hoping he would loosen his grasp on her life.
-The marriage was strained as soon as their honeymoon, however, and "the control and imbalance of power ... accelerated."
-Mottola stifled her voice, removed blackness from her music and appearance, and prevented her from realizing she was appreciated by others.
-As she was monitored with security cameras and an intercom system inside of the house and secretly followed by Mottola's security when leaving it, Carey likens herself to a captive and their mansion a prison.
-While he "tried to destroy" her, she began a covert relationship with Derek Jeter, and their encounters deepened her music on Butterfly.
+The marriage became strained as soon as their honeymoon.
+Mottola stifled Carey's voice, removed blackness from her music and appearance, and prevented her from realizing she was appreciated by others.
+As she was monitored with security cameras and an intercom system inside of the house and secretly followed by Mottola's security when leaving it, Carey likens herself to a captive in a prison.
+While Mottola "tried to destroy" her, she began a covert relationship with professional baseball player Derek Jeter, and their encounters deepened her music on Butterfly (1997).
 Coupled with Jeter, Carey separated from Mottola after he dragged a butter knife down her face.
-She later divorced him and left Sony Music for Virgin Records.
+She divorced him and left Columbia for Virgin Records.